David Neumann and Marcella Murray for Advanced Beginner Group: Distances Smaller Than This Are Not Confirmed

 ABOUT MARCELLA MURRAY

-Marcella Murray is a recent Theater MFA graduate of Sarah Lawrence College.
-She is a New York-based theater artist from Augusta, Georgia.
+Marcella Murray (co-creator and performer) is a New York-based theater artist from Augusta, Georgia.
 She is a playwright, performer, collaborator, and puppeteer.
 Murray’s work is heavily inspired by the observed ways in which people tend to segregate and reconnect.
 Her work tends to focus on themes of identity within a community and (hopefully) forward momentum in the face of trauma.

-In 2018, Marcella performed in The Slow Room, a piece directed by Annie Dorsen at Performance Space New York; a workshop of Ocean Filibuster which was co-created by the team Pearl D’Amour (Lisa D’Amour and Katie Pearl) with composer Sxip Shirey at Abrons Arts Cente.
+Performances include The Slow Room, a piece directed by Annie Dorsen at Performance Space New York; a workshop of Ocean Filibuster which was co-created by the team Pearl D’Amour (Lisa D’Amour and Katie Pearl) with composer Sxip Shirey at Abrons Arts Center; the work-in-progress I Don’t Want to Interrupt You Guys, created in collaboration with Leonie Bell and Hyung Seok Jeon during RAP at Mabou Mines; New Mony created by Maria Camia at Dixon Place; and Shoot Don’t Talk at St. Ann’s Warehouse/Puppet Lab created by Andrew Murdock.

 ABOUT DAVID NEUMANN

-Neumann worked as a performer for many years alongside, Mikhail Baryshnikov; Big Dance Theater; Doug Elkins; Doug Varone; and Sally Silvers among many others.
-Recent non-ABG projects include: Tony-nominated Choreographer of Hadestown (Broadway / National Theater UK / New York Theatre Workshop); The Total Bent (Public Theater); War (Lincoln Center Theater III/LCT3); Futurity (Ars Nova / Soho Rep); An Octoroon (Soho Rep/Theater for a New Audience); directing Geoff Sobelle in The Object Lesson (BAM / New York Theatre Workshop); Hagoromo at BAM with Wendy Whelan and Jock Soto; and Movement Director for Noah Baumbach’s film Marriage Story.
+Neumann worked as a performer for many years alongside Mikhail Baryshnikov, Big Dance Theater, Doug Elkins, Doug Varone and Dancers, and Sally Silvers among many others.
+Recent non-ABG projects include: Tony-nominated Choreographer of Hadestown (Broadway / National Theater UK / New York Theatre Workshop); Swept Away (Berkeley Rep), Die Schweigsame Frau (Bard Summerscape); Stew’s The Total Bent (Public Theater); Futurity (Ars Nova / Soho Rep); An Octoroon (Soho Rep/Theater for a New Audience); directing Geoff Sobelle in The Object Lesson (BAM / New York Theatre Workshop); Hagoromo at BAM with Wendy Whelan and Jock Soto; and Movement Director/Choreographer for Noah Baumbach’s films Marriage Story and White Noise (based on the Don DeLillo novel).
 Neumann is currently professor of theater at Sarah Lawrence College.

 ABOUT TEI BLOW